magomimmo/modern-cljs/doc/tutorial-14.md

 # Next - Tutorial 15 - It's better to be safe than sorry (Part 2)

-In the next tutorial, after having added the validators for the `shoppingForm`, we're going to introduce unit testing.
+In the [next tutorial][28], after having added the validators for the `shoppingForm`, we're going to introduce unit testing.

 # License